appearin/policy/privacy-policy.md

 where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.

+## Children

+Whereby is only for people 16 years old and over.
+By using Whereby, you affirm that you are over 16.
+If we learn that someone under 16 is using Whereby, we’ll terminate their account.
+For use in educational settings or use of our Embedded product in your own service, contact us.
+We encourage parents with concerns to contact us at legal@whereby.com.

 ## Changes to this policy